mosparo/php-api-client/README.md

 #### isValid(): boolean
 Returns true, if mosparo determined the form as valid.
-The difference to `isSubmittable()` is, that this is the raw result from mosparo while `isSubmittable()` also checks if the verification was done correctly.
+The difference to `isSubmittable()` is, that this is the original result from mosparo while `isSubmittable()` also checks if the verification was done correctly.

 #### getVerifiedFields(): array (see Constants)
 Returns an array with all verified field keys.